liangz1/KaggleDiatetic/README.md

 2. Program:
 	We can try to build other image classification program using other datasets, so that when our retina data is ready, we just need to make some adjustment.

+### Nov 15
+Prepared Business Card for this project.

+### Nov 22
+Research on team presentation.
+Found a company "D-EYE" that sells lens capturing retinal images based on iPhone.

+### Nov 27
+Finished team presentation slides.